quanttum1/meowfiles/README_template.md

 stow --target=$HOME home
 ```

-## Versions of programs I use
+## Dependencies

-A kind person @IsThisALis wrote [commands to install the dependencies on Arch](./INSTALL_arch.md).
+A kind person [@IsThisALis](https://github.com/IsThisALis) wrote [commands to install the dependencies on Arch](./INSTALL_arch.md).
 Make sure that I use Debian 12 on x86_64, so you might encounter issues if you use other distros